grid reference TM 249 606

 This pub regularly serves 2 guest beers

-Local licensing authority for Brandeston is Suffolk Coastal
+Local licensing authority for Brandeston is East Suffolk

 CAMRA Ipswich & East Suffolk branch.